IV

 挫其銳,

-Blunt its sharp edges,
+Blunt its sharpness,

 解其紛,